 Thus, because the applicable law in this case was determined to be Chinese law, the SPC applied the Tort Liability Law.
 Article 68 of the Tort Liability Law provides that, for damages caused by environmental pollution through the fault of a third party, the party suffering damages may seek compensation from either the polluter or the said third party.
 The polluter is then entitled to claim reimbursement from the third party.
 Furthermore, article 5 of the Environmental Tort Liabilities Interpretations provides that, where an infringed party files separate lawsuits against a polluter and a third party or files a single lawsuit against both the polluter and the third party pursuant to article 68 of the Tort Liability Law, the competent court shall accept the separate lawsuits or the single lawsuit.
 Where the infringed party requests that the third party be held liable for compensation, the competent court shall determine the corresponding compensation liability of the third party according to the extent of its fault.
 The competent court shall not uphold the claim by the polluter that it shall not be liable or shall only bear mitigated liabilities because damages from environmental pollution occurred as a result of the fault of the third party.
 In this case, although the vessel Chou Shan did not spill bunker oil, her collision with the vessel CMA CGM Florida caused a discharge of bunker oil from the CMA CGM Florida and the subsequent oil pollution.
 The shipowner of the vessel Chou Shan was the third party under the Tort Liability Law and the Environmental Tort Liabilities Interpretations and thus was liable for the oil pollution according to the judgment of the apportionment of liability in the collision, namely 50% of the liability for oil pollution damage.

 Article 4 of the Oil Pollution Provisions provides that, in the case of oil pollution damage caused by the escape of bunker oil resulting from a collision of vessels that are both at fault, the victim may request that the owner of an oil-discharging vessel bear full compensation liability.
-These provisions follow the approach of the Bunker Oil Convention in that the third party’s liability is not involved and does not exclude possible liability of the third liable party.
 It cannot be inferred that the victim can claim for oil pollution damage only against the shipowner of the discharging vessel or the victim cannot claim against another liable person.
 The SPC concluded that both the Bunker Oil Convention and the domestic law adopt the principle of no-fault liability for the polluter and the principle of liability for the wrongs of the third party.
 It means that, in principle, the polluter accepts the whole liability and the third liable person then accepts the corresponding liability.
 In the view of the SPC, Rockwell Shipping’s contention that “who spills oil is who is liable” does not correspond with the spirit of the convention and the domestic law.
 Therefore, although there is no legal basis for joint liability among Provence Limited, CMA CGM, and Rockwell Shipping, those liable parties should accept their liability respectively.
 The SPC held that Rockwell should take be held liable for 50% of the clean-up operation costs.